matitalatina/mn-blog-en/src/content/store-secrets-in-public-repositories.md

 layout: post
 title: How to store secrets in public repositories
 excerpt: Is it possible in a secure way?
 The answer is yes!
-image: img/angular-jwt-auth/angular-jwt-rxjs.jpg
+image: img/secrets-public-repo/secrets_in_public_repo.jpg
 author: [Mattia Natali]
-date: 2019-12-15T16:40:20.172Z
+date: 2022-11-27T08:04:12.952Z
 tags:
   - Dev
   - Auth
   - How-to
-draft: true
+draft: false
 ---

 We all feel this pain sooner or later: you are working hard on your git repository.
 For whatever reason, you change the PC but you still want to work on your project.
 So you download the repo using `git clone`.
-You're ready to go, but then you're stuck, because you don't remember the secrets that you put in your `.gitignore` file.
+You're ready to go, but then you're stuck because you don't remember the secrets that you put in your `.gitignore` file.

 Luckily now there's a solution for that.
 And it's called [git-crypt](https://www.agwa.name/projects/git-crypt/).

-Git-crypt will encrypt your secrets before the pushing your changes on your remote branch, and it decrypt them when you download from it.
-So after you setup it, everything is completely transparent.
+Git-crypt will encrypt your secrets before pushing your changes on your remote branch, and it decrypts them when you download from it.
+So after you set it up, everything is completely transparent.
 You will forget to have secrets in your repo!

 ## Bootstrap

 To start with it, you need to install it.
-On Mac you can run the following command in the terminal, after you installed the package manager [brew](https://brew.sh/)
+On Mac you can run the following command in the terminal after you installed the package manager [brew](https://brew.sh/)

 ```bash
 brew install git-crypt
 ```

-Then, you need to go to your public repository that you want to put secrets.
+Then, you need to go to your public repository where you want to put secrets.
 And initialize `git-crypt`

 ```bash
 cd <YOUR_REPO_PATH>